bharath272/sds_eccv2014/README.md

 `ftp://ftp.cs.berkeley.edu/pub/projects/vision/sds_pretrained_models.tar.gz`
 and untar them in the main SDS directory.

-After that, you can run the pretrained models on any set of images using the function `imagelist_to_sds.m`.
-To see how to call that function, start with `demo_sds.m`
+`demo_sds.m` is a simple demo that uses the precomputed models to show the outputs we get on a single image.
+This function is a wrapper around the main function, which is called `imagelist_to_sds.m`.

 ###Benchmarking and evaluation